OctopusDeploy/blog/blog/2022-q3/microservices-and-frameworks/index.md

 [Koa](https://koajs.com/) is a microservices framework that claims to be leaner and more customizable than its predecessor, [Express](http://expressjs.com/).
 It also aims to make server creation easier.

-#### Loopback 4
+#### LoopBack 4

-[Loopback 4](https://loopback.io/doc/en/lb4/) is a microservices framework that includes:
+[LoopBack 4](https://loopback.io/doc/en/lb4/) is a microservices framework that includes:

-- OpenAPI Spec Driven REST APIs
+- OpenAPI spec driven REST APIs
 - Dependency injection through components, mixins, and repositories
 - GraphQL support